MattE4/MattE4/README.md

  👋 Hi, I’m @MattE4

-I’m an engineer from Germany who is just programming occationally with Python.
+I’m an engineer who is just programming occationally with Python.

 <!---